Luming-L/Project/ZGWAS.md

 dev.off() # shuts down the current device
 ```
 >INPUT: `.smiss` and `.vmiss`
->PROCESS: plot histograms by "Proportion of missing SNPs" and "Proportion of sample missing for this SNP"
+>PROCESS: plot histograms by "Proportion of missing SNPs" and "Proportion of sample missing for this SNP", repectively.
 >OUTPUT:
 Results:
 165 samples (85 females, 80 males; 112 founders)